 Under-18 Shelter & Services

-Paul G. Allen Hope Center
+Adolescent Shelter at Paul G. Allen Hope Center

 The Hope Center opened in 2016 following a landmark gift from the Paul G. Allen Foundation.
-This fourteen-bed shelter doubled the number of shelter beds for youth ages 12-17 in Seattle.
-Like the Adolescent Shelter, the Hope Center serves youth who are experiencing homelessness, housing instability, or family conflict, or who are state-dependent and awaiting a foster care placement.
-The Hope Center provides nurturing trauma-informed care while working to reunify youth with their families or guardians or find safe and stable long-term housing.
+Adolescent Shelter is a twelve-bed shelter for youth ages 12-17 who are experiencing homelessness, housing instability, or family conflict, or who are state-dependent and awaiting a foster care placement.
+The shelter provides nurturing trauma-informed care while working to reunify youth with their families or guardians or find safe and stable long-term housing.

 Casa de los Amigos (Casa)

-Casa is a twenty-bed shelter for unaccompanied, undocumented youth ages 12-17.
+Casa is a multi-bed shelter for unaccompanied, undocumented youth ages 12-17.
 Casa is supported by the Division of Unaccompanied Minors at the Federal Office of Refugee Resettlement (ORR).
 The majority of Casa’s youth are fleeing war, gang violence, human trafficking, and extreme poverty.
 Many of their families have been shattered by bloodshed.
 They arrive at Casa de los Amigos with next to nothing.
 Together, we work toward the goal of reuniting them with family.
 While they are with YouthCare, each young person receives customized supports including legal assistance, case management, physical and mental health care, and bilingual education.

 Over-18 Shelter